 Ronald George Hay, Petty Officer Stoker, D/KX 83607, Royal Navy.
-Ronald was the son of James and Inez Hay.
+Ronald was born on 1 August 1912, the son of James Hay and Inez Hay (nee Allenby).
 He married Gwendoline Avesnes Scourfield, of Milton, in 1938.
 Ronald served in the Royal Navy aboard H.M.S.
 Jackal.
 Jackal (F22) was a J-class destroyer of the Royal Navy laid down by John Brown and Company, Limited, at Clydebank in Scotland on 24 September 1937, launched on 25 October 1938 and commissioned on 31 March 1939.
 She was attacked by enemy German Ju-88 bombers of Lehrgeschwader 1 north-west of Mersa Matruh in Egypt on 12 May 1942 and severely damaged, and scuttled by HMS Jervis.
 Ronald was killed by the bombing on 12 May 1942, aged 29.
 He has no known grave, and is commemorated on the Plymouth Naval Memorial, Devon.
 His uncle Percy Hay had been killed in WW1.

 Howard Stanley John, Able Seaman, D/SSX 28198, Royal Navy.
-Howard was the son of William Alfred and Mary Jane John, of Cresselly, and served in the Royal Navy aboard H.M.S.
-Repulse.
-Repulse had been built in World War One, and was a lightly armoured Battlecruiser.
-She was refitted and modernised in 1938, and operated with the Home Fleet in the North Sea and Atlantic during the first two years of the Second World War, taking part in the pursuit of the German battleship Bismarck in May 1941.
+Howard was born on 12 August 1921, the son of William Alfred John and Mary Jane John (nee Roch), of Cresswell House, Cresswell Quay.
+He enlisted into the Royal Navy and was posted aboard the battlecruiser, HMS Repulse.
+She had been built in World War One, but was refitted and modernised in 1938, and operated with the Home Fleet in the North Sea and Atlantic during the first two years of the Second World War, taking part in the pursuit of the German battleship Bismarck in May 1941.
 Later in the year she was sent to the Far East, accompanying the new battleship Prince of Wales.
 The two ships arrived at Singapore just before Japan began the Pacific War.
 As soon as hostilities commenced, both steamed northwards to intercept a reported invasion force.
 While returning to Singapore on 10 December 1941, Repulse and Prince of Wales were attacked by Japanese high-level bombers and torpedo planes.
 Repulse was moderately damaged by bombs early in the action and was later hit by several torpedoes.
 After receiving this heavy underwater damage, she sank rapidly, followed less than an hour later by the Prince of Wales.
 Howard went down with the ship that day.
 He was only 20 years old, and is commemorated on the Plymouth Naval Memorial, Devon.

 George Richard Phelps, Flight Lieutenant (Pilot), 150236, Royal Air Force Volunteer Reserve.
 George was the son of Joseph George and Phebe Jane Phelps, of Pembroke.
 He served with the Royal Air Force Volunteer Reserve, in 166 Squadron, which was a heavy bomber Squadron, flying Lancaster bombers after 1943.
 On the morning of 1 March 1945, George was flying Lancaster Mk 1, Serial ME447, as part of a large formation of 478 aircraft which had been despatched to bomb Mannheim.
 George was killed when his Lancaster was shot down in the vicinity of Umgebung that morning.
 He was just 22 years old, and is buried at Durnbach War Cemetery, Germany.

 Colwyn John Scourfield, Trooper, 7933318, Royal Armoured Corps.
-Colwyn was the son of Thomas and Elizabeth Scourfield, of Ashleigh House, Sageston.
-He served with the 50th Royal Tank Regiment of the Royal Armoured Corps.
+Colwyn was born on 5 May 1916, the son of Thomas Scourfield and Elizabeth Scourfield (nee Edwards), of Ashleigh House, Sageston.
+He worked as a lorry driver and mechanic prior to the war.
+Colwyn enlisted into the army and was posted to the 50th Royal Tank Regiment of the Royal Armoured Corps.
 They saw action in the Western Desert and North Africa, including El Alamein, Mareth and Sfax, and then Sicily, and Italy, which is where Colwyn was killed on 19 July 1943.
 He was 27 years old, and is commemorated on the Cassino Memorial, Italy.

 David Norman Williams, Lance Corporal, 4199432, The Royal Welch Fusiliers.
 David was the son of Thomas and Mary Ann Williams, of Milton.
 He served with the 4th Battalion, Royal Welch Fusiliers, attached to the 53rd (Welsh) Division.
 The Division landed on Normandy at the end of June 1944 and fought throughout the campaign in Normandy, which is where David was killed on 17 July 1944.
 He was 27 years old, and is buried at St. Manvieu War Cemetery, Cheux, France.
 His brother Wilfred also fell.